-In May 2019, Bhutan’s human rights record was review by the UN Human Rights Council in Geneva.
-In the report of the Office of the United Nations High Commissioner for Human Rights to the review, UNESCO noted that defamation and libel were criminal offences under articles 317 and 320 of the Penal Code.
-Those offences carried a punishment of fines and a maximum of three years of imprisonment.
+As previously documented, journalists in Bhutan have been prosecuted for defamation.
+During the review of Bhutan’s human rights record in May 2019 by the UN Human Rights Council in Geneva, UNESCO noted that defamation and libel were criminal offences under articles 317 and 320 of the Penal Code which carried a punishment of fines and a maximum of three years’ imprisonment.
 The National Security Act (1992) also forbade criticism of the king and the political system.
 Bhutan was encouraged to decriminalise defamation and place it in the civil code, in line with international standards.

-During the human rights review at the Human Rights Council in May 2019, Bhutan was urged to ensure “non-discrimination of members of the LGBT community” and to “amend provisions of the Penal Code that are discriminatory, and that penalize relations between persons of the same sex”.
-Section 213 of the Penal Code of Bhutan criminalises sodomy and any other sexual conduct that was against the “order of nature”.
+As previously documented, on 7th June 2019, Bhutan’s lower house of parliament voted overwhelmingly to repeal two sections of the country’s 2004 criminal code, which made “unnatural sex” between consenting adults illegal.
+During the human rights review at the Human Rights Council in May 2019, Bhutan was urged to ensure “non-discrimination of members of the LGBT community” and to “amend provisions of the Penal Code that are discriminatory, and that penalise relations between persons of the same sex”.
+Section 213 of the Penal Code of Bhutan criminalises sodomy and any other sexual conduct that is against the “order of nature”.

 The bill was introduced in the upper house of Parliament in January 2020 which proposed to simply amend the discriminatory sections and not remove it altogether.
 The bill then returned to the lower house for re-deliberation in February 2020.
 Due to disagreement between the two houses the issue has been referred to a Joint Committee formed between the two houses of Parliament to resolve the differences.